 Printed by Rayographix, Chatham, New York

 Rooted in his everyday life and experiences, American artist Scott Kahn’s (b.
 1946) enigmatic landscapes, portraits, and dreamscapes blend real and surreal elements.
 The artist has remained committed to a figurative mode of expression over the course of more than five decades, using a distinctive formal language to achieve a nuanced and poetic rendition of the simultaneous splendor and mundanity of the world around him.
-His surfaces are meticulously constructed according to precise geometries and chromatic and spatial relationships.
+His surfaces are meticulously constructed according to precise geometries and chromatic and spatial relationships, wherein the artist employs perspective and light to establish an illusory sense of depth that underscores the resonances imparted by the recurring cast of people, places, and symbols.
+Kahn’s works evidence his individual point of view while opening out onto universal themes, offering viewers a conduit through which to access a wide range of emotions.

 The moon appears throughout Kahn’s body of work, frequently in the background of his paintings as a sort of omen for the scene laid out beneath.
 Point House, Moon belongs to a group of works that focus on the full moon, with its myriad connotations, as the central compositional element.
+Occurring twelve (or occasionally thirteen) times per year, each full moon is laden with its own meaning specific to the month in which it takes place.

 © Scott Kahn.
 Courtesy the artist and David Zwirner